 Location: Brunswick County, North Carolina, United States

-The 2013 William Peace University Archaeological Field School will be held at the historic site of Fort Caswell on the lower Cape Fear River, from Monday, May 20th through Saturday, June 15th.
-For the past two field seasons the field school has researched the Civil War occupation at the North Carolina State Historic Site of Brunswick Town / Fort Anderson.
-This season we will explore the Civil War fortification of Fort Caswell, downriver at the mouth of the Cape Fear.
-The fort was initially constructed between 1826-1836, and was used through WWI.
+The 2015 William Peace University Archaeological Field School will be held at Fort Caswell, a National Register Historic Site located on the lower Cape Fear River, from Monday, May 18th through Saturday, June 12th.
 Students participating in the field school earn 4 credits in ANT 450 Archaeological Fieldwork.
-The field school will provide students training in basic methods of archaeological survey and excavation as they uncover the history of the 19th and early 20th century fort.
-The field school also includes training in an archaeological field lab.
-In addition to the fieldwork, students will benefit from guest lectures on Cape Fear history and North Carolina archaeology by visiting archaeologists and historians.
-The students are housed in the quiet beach town of Oak Island, and will have the opportunity to visit nearby North Carolina historic and cultural sites such as Brunswick Town/Fort Anderson, Southport and Fort Fisher.
+The field school will provide students training in basic methods of archaeological survey and excavation as they explore the history and culture of the U.S. through this unique site.
+Construction on Fort Caswell began in 1826, and it was an active fort through the Civil War, Spanish American War, and WWI, as well as a resort and conference center in the 20th century.
+The field school also includes training in an archaeological field lab, and students will hear guest lectures on Cape Fear history and North Carolina archaeology by visiting archaeologists and historians.
+The students are housed in the quiet beach town of Oak Island, and will have the opportunity to visit nearby North Carolina historic and cultural sites such as Southport and Fort Fisher. <!--break-->

 The summer archaeological field school will be co-directed by Vincent Melomo, Ph.D., of William Peace University and Thomas Beaman, RPA, of Wake Technical Community College.
 The excavation is made possible with the assistance of the Coe Foundation for Archaeological Research.

-The cost of the program is $1350 for tuition, lodging, transportation, lunches, and course materials.
-(The program cost is $900 for students that are local to the site and who do not need lodging.)
-Students will be housed in the beach town of Oak Island, twenty minutes from the field site, and walking distance to shopping and restaurants.
+The cost of the program is $1500 (est.) for tuition, lodging, transportation, lunches, and course materials.
+The program cost is $1000 (est.) for students who are local to the site and who do not need lodging.
+Students will be housed on Oak Island, twenty minutes from the field site, and walking distance to shopping, restaurants and the beach.
 Students will be expected to share living space with a group of other students.
-Transportation will be provided from William Peace University in Raleigh, North Carolina to Oak Island on May 20, to and from the site daily, and back to Raleigh, NC on Saturday, June 15 if needed.
-The work week will run from Tuesday through Saturday, 8-5.
+Transportation will be provided from William Peace University in Raleigh, North Carolina to Oak Island on May 25, to and from the site daily, and back to Raleigh, NC on Saturday, June 20 if needed.
+The work week will run from Monday through Friday, 8-5.
 Lunch will be provided on site on work days, and students are responsible for their own breakfast and dinners, and for lunch on non-work days.
 Students from all majors are encouraged to apply, and you should have taken at least one introductory course in archaeology by the start of the field school.